jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 **Source:** :download:`amen_pattern.csd <../../examples/tutorials/amen/amen_pattern.csd>`

 Functions aren't limited to storing measures of data.
-Notes, licks, phrases, bars, sections, entire scores, can all be placed inside a function.
+Notes, licks, phrases, bars, sections, scores, can all be placed inside a function.
 Later when it's time to start arranging, musical patterns like these can be more or less dropped into ``measure()`` blocks.

 Interlude
 =========